IN-DEPTH

 Q. Did you support non-Catholic educational centers?

 A. Yes, both centers and individuals who were not Catholic, for example, Muslims.
 One of the NGOs we collaborated with helped troubled kids, most of whom were Muslim and of immigrant origin.
-Another NGO focused on creating jobs for young people in northern Morocco by teaching them to cultivate land.
+Another NGO focused on creating jobs for young people in northern Morocco by teaching them to cultivate the land.

 Q. How were decisions made about who to help and who to leave out?